Russia's red-hot car market stalls

 Another problem for automakers and customers is the double-digit interest rates charged on car loans.

-Only about 30 percent of retail car sales are financed by credit, said Natalya Alymova, head of retail loans at state-controlled lender Sberbank, although she said average rates of 13-16 percent on the bank’s auto loans were affordable.
+Only about 30 percent of retail car sales are financed by credit, said Natalya Alymova, head of retail loans at state-controlled lender Sberbank (SBER.MM), although she said average rates of 13-16 percent on the bank’s auto loans were affordable.

 Rates are higher than in countries such as the United States “because the funding cost is much higher,” Alymova said.
 “The funding cost forms the major part of the interest rate.”